921kiyo/retail-react/README.md

 ## Code Layout & Usage Instructions

-- All the logics are in the client/src/models directory as well as unit tests (in client/src/models/specs).
+- All the logics/functions can be found in the client/src/models directory as well as unit tests (in client/src/models/specs).

 - I used React to render the views.
 All the view-related components can be found in client/src/components.
+  - MasterBox.jsx takes all the functions from the models.
   - The illustration of the components structure is as follows:
 ```
-|-- MasterBox
+|-- MasterBox.jsx
     |
-    |-- HeaderBox
+    |-- HeaderBox.jsx
     |
-    |-- ItemList
+    |-- ItemList.jsx
     |   |
-    |   |-- Item
+    |   |-- Item.jsx
     |
-    |-- CartBox
+    |-- CartBox.jsx
         |
-        |-- ShoppingCart
+        |-- ShoppingCart.jsx
             |
-            |-- CartItem
+            |-- CartItem.jsx
 ```

 - To view/hide the list of items in the shopping cart, click the cart icon at the top.